adsavia/Hubitat-DoNS/README.md

 !!!!!!!!
 If using something other than sendmail make sure you've created an eml_config.js file on the node server - see example file!!!
 Also note that the "From" user is used as a lookup in the eml_config file and can be different from the authuser.
 No dup "From" users of course.

+Also BIG note in the eml_config file LEAVE THE QUOTES around all the items that are quoted.
+In the HE driver preferences, no quotes necessary.

 !!!!!!!!

 - Save preferences.
 You should notice a new state variable called "authusers".